AnonymousUser20/NoiseInjection/README.md

 ```
 # Macro-action Prompting

-The model is prompted to generate the reasoning, foloowing a templat, consisting of detailed steps.
+The model is prompted to generate the reasoning, foloowing a template, consisting of detailed steps.

 ```
 elif method == "macro_action":